d20-Luna/IronGods/Chapter2/README.md

 ### Power Relay

 - **Skills:**
-  - **Recall Knowledge (Numerian Geography Lore, Engineering Lore or Society): DC20 -** If a player can speak Androffan, they can confirm the device was transmitting power to a spot 105 miles northeast from Torch - Scrapwall.
+  - **Recall Knowledge (Computers, Numerian Geography Lore, Engineering Lore or Society): DC20 -** If a player can speak Androffan, they can confirm the device was transmitting power to a spot 105 miles northeast from Torch - Scrapwall.

 ### Ensuring Torch's Safety